-• The Trust recognises its responsibility to protect and safeguard the welfare of the children and young people entrusted to its care by establishing safe environments in which they can learn and develop.

-The Priory Federation of Po Academies Trust Policy
+- The Trust recognises its responsibility to protect and safeguard the welfare of the children and young people entrusted to its care by establishing safe environments in which they can learn and develop. - The use of technology has become a significant component of many safeguarding issues, thus The Trust recognises the need for an effective approach to online safety.